History of Niš: The Modern period (1817–1918)

 Niš was eventually incorporated into Serbia during the wider Russo-Turkish War (1877-1878) and the Serbian Army entered Niš on 11 January 1878.
 During the Serbian–Ottoman War (1876–1878) the Albanian neighbourhood was burned to the ground and some of the Muslim population of Niš fled to the Ottoman vilayet of Kosovo resettling in Pristina where they dominated trade, while others went to Skopje.
 The number of remaining Muslims counted were 1,168, with many being Muslim Romani, out of the pre-war ca. 8,500.
 The demographics of Niš underwent change whereby Serbs who formed half the urban population prior to 1878 became 80 percent in 1884.
 In the following years, the city saw rapid development.
-City library was founded in 1879,and its first clerk was Stevan Sremac.
+City library was founded in 1879, and its first clerk was Stevan Sremac.
 The first hotel, Europe, was built in 1879; a hospital and the first bank started operating in 1881.
 The City hall was built from 1882 to 1887.
 In 1883, Kosta Čendaš established the first printing house.
 In 1884, the first newspaper in the city Niški vesnik was started.
 In 1884 Jovan Apel built a brewery.
 A railway line to Niš was built in 1884, as well as the city's railway station; on 8 August 1884, the first train arrived from Belgrade.
 Since 1885, Niš was the last station of the Orient Express, until the railroad was built between Niš and Sofia in 1888.
 In 1887 Mihailo Dimić founded the "Niš Theatre Sinđelić."
 In 1897 Mita Ristić founded the Nitex textile factory.
 In 1905 the painter Nadežda Petrović established the Sićevo art colony.
 The first film was screened in 1897, and the first permanent cinema started operating in 1905.
 The hydroelectric dam in Sićevo Gorge on Nišava was built in 1908; at the time, it was the largest in Serbia.
 The airfield was built in 1912 on the Trupale field, and the first aeroplane arrived on 29 December 1912.
 City Museum was founded in 1913, hosting archaeological, ethnographic and art collections.

-During the First Balkan War, Niš was the seat of The Main Headquarters of Serbian Army, which led military operations against the Ottoman Empire.
-In World War I, Niš was the wartime capital of Serbia, hosting the Government and the National Assembly, until the Central Powers conquered Serbia in November 1915.
-After the breakthrough of the Thessaloniki Front, the First Serbian Army commanded by general Petar Bojović liberated Niš on October 12, 1918.
+During the First Balkan War, Niš was the seat of the Main Headquarters of the Royal Serbian Army, which led military operations against the Ottoman Empire.
+In World War I, Niš was the wartime capital of Serbia, hosting the government and the National Assembly, until the Central Powers conquered Serbia in November 1915.
+After the breakthrough of the Thessaloniki Front, the First Serbian Army commanded by General Petar Bojović liberated Niš on October 12, 1918.